-Though fault tolerance through redundancy and energy management through voltage and frequency scaling have been well studied in the context of real-time systems independently, there are relatively less research addressing the combination of fault tolerance and energy management [Ejlali et al. 2005; Elnozahy et al. 2002; Melhem et al. 2004; Rashid et al. 2005; Unsal et al. 2002; Zhang and Chakrabarty 2004].
+Though fault tolerance through redundancy and energy management through voltage and frequency scaling have been well studied in the context of real-time systems independently, there are relatively less research addressing the combination of fault tolerance and energy management [7, 8, 21, 27, 33, 39].
 In this work, we propose schemes that utilize dynamic slack for energy savings while taking system reliability into consideration.
 Specifically, the proposed reliability-aware energy management schemes dynamically schedule recoveries for tasks to be scaled down using dynamic slack to recuperate the reliability loss due to energy management.
 To the best of our knowledge, this is the first work that addresses the complications of exploring dynamic slack for both energy and reliability.
 The main contributions of this paper are three-fold:

-- -First, we propose a reliability-aware dynamic energy management scheme that can achieve significant energy savings without degrading system reliability. - -Second, depending on the amount of available slack and the size of the application, we identify the situation when it is profitable to reclaim dynamic slack for energy savings without sacrificing system reliability. - -Third, checkpointing techniques are further explored for the reliability-aware dynamic energy management scheme to efficiently use dynamic slack.
+- First, we propose a reliability-aware dynamic energy management scheme that can achieve significant energy savings without degrading system reliability. - Second, depending on the amount of available slack and the size of the application, we identify the situation when it is profitable to reclaim dynamic slack for energy savings without sacrificing system reliability. - Third, checkpointing techniques are further explored for the reliability-aware dynamic energy management scheme to efficiently use dynamic slack.